LuzmariaChile/ResumeLuzmaria/resume_markdown.md

 * Developed Pricing model to support bidding process for new Toyota, GM and P&G business.
 * Lead multidisciplinary team and facilitated continuous communication between Marketing, Engineering, Maintenance and Operations to improve asset utilization.
 This resulted in new processes that improved profitability and quality.
 * Lead feasibility evaluation of expanding two major intermodal terminals.
 Highly visible and successful project that increased the operating capacity by 45% and resulted in new revenues.
-* Analyzed customer profitability: Created a model with origin-destination pairs and analyzed the ROI and NPV value of each of the intermodal customers.
-Model was widely utilized to improve processes and pricing.

 Education